learn-academy-2020-delta/week-2-assessment-ryanizumi16/interview-questions.md

 ## Looking Ahead: Terms for Next Week

 Research and define the following terms to the best of your ability.
+- React state
+- React props
 - React lifecycle methods
 - API
-- event.preventDefault()
+- e.preventDefault()
 - DOM events
-- http verbs
-- MVC